guanyuezhen/BMvC/README.md

 Illustration of balanced multi-view clustering (BMvC).
 The multi-view data are first processed through their encoders to extract view-specific latent features.
 Next, a fusion module aggregates the representations into a unified joint one, which is then used to reconstruct the multi-view data via view-specific decoders.
 Finally, the view-specific contrastive regularization (VCR) and feature reconstruction loss are employed to guide the optimization of the model. <br>

 ### 2. Usage
-+ BMVC is tailored for small to medium-sized multi-view clustering datasets.
++ BMvC is tailored for small to medium-sized multi-view clustering datasets.

-+ BMVC-large is designed for large-scale multi-view clustering datasets using a mini-batch approach.
++ BMvC-large is designed for large-scale multi-view clustering datasets using a mini-batch approach.

-+ BMVC-ST is specifically designed for clustering tasks in spatially resolved transcriptomics data.
++ BMvC-ST is specifically designed for clustering tasks in spatially resolved transcriptomics data.

 ### 3. Citation